 - 1. Check that the drain plug at bottom of exchanger (in red) is properly tightened. - 2.
-Open the three vents in blue on top of the engine. - 3.
-Add coolant through the heat exchanger filler port on top (red arrow) up to when coolant is overflowing through the two small blue vents (red circles). - 4.
-Check the coolant level in the expansion tank.
-Top up if necessary. - 5.
+Open the vent in blue (red circle) on left side of the picture. - 3.
+Add coolant through the heat exchanger filler port on top (in blue and red arrow) up to when coolant is overflowing through circled blue vent. - 4.
+Close and secure vent and cap. - 5.
 Start the engine and let it operate few minutes at idle.
 Stop the engine, wait few minutes and check the coolant level in the heat exchanger and in the expansion tank.
 Top up if necessary.